RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD99954/README.md

 # ROHM BD99954 Charger IC Linux device drivers.

-The device driver for BD99954 is sent to Linux community and is - as writing of this - present in power-supply tree for-next branch (with some corrections in regulators tree).
-The driver should be merged to mainline Linux v5.8.
+The device driver for BD99954 has been sent to the Linux community and is - as writing of this - present in power-supply tree's "for-next" branch (with some corrections in the regulators tree).
+The driver should be merged to the mainline Linux v5.8.

 ## ACPI
-Community driver (as writing of this) does not support ACPI.
+The community driver (as writing of this) does not support ACPI.
 There is an early version of this driver with ACPI support - but it has not been actively maintained.
-We can provide it to you but it might be safer (and cheaper) to add ACPI support to community kernel.
+We can provide it to you but it might be safer (and cheaper) to add ACPI support to the community kernel.

 If you need ACPI and don't feel comfortable adding ACPI support yourself you can contact Mr. Koki Okada (koki.okada(at)fi.rohmeurope.com) to discuss the